RobertAPhillips/UIView_2_PDF/README.md

 In XCode, select 'Add Files To Project', and select RP_UIView_2_PDF.h

 ## Usage
-1. Make a xib file that creates only UILabels and/or UIImageViews and/or other UIView subviews.
+1. Make a xib file.
+Your xib file should only consist of UILabels and/or UIImageViews and/or other UIView subviews.
 Use views that are 1 pixel high or wide to create lines.
-Set the tag of a UIView to 1 to have it draw filled or zero to draw it as just a 1 pixel bordered box.
+Set the tag of a UIView to 1 to have it draw filled or zero to draw as just a 1 pixel bordered box.
 2. Load your xib like so
 ```objective-c
 UIView *pageOne = [[NSBundle mainBundle] loadNibNamed:@"NibNameOne" owner:self options:nil].lastObject;